-Designed to securely carry heavy loads and be stacked up high, shipping containers are ideal as a building material.
+Designed to securely carry heavy loads and be stacked up high, shipping containers are ideal for reusing for building eco friendly homes.
 Made from steel, they can withstand harsh environments.

 Shipping containers use standardised measurement with interlocking parts and so are modular by design.
 This makes it easy to combine them into larger structures that are strong and safe.

 Even though cutting and welding steel together is considered a highly specialised trade, shipping containers are designed to manufactured quickly and affordably.
-When compared to the cost timber-framed homes, buying the basic materials for a container home will be cheaper.
+When compared to the cost timber-framed flat pack homes, buying the basic materials for a shipping container home will be cheaper.

 Thanks to their standard size, moving a shipping container is really simple with multiple options available, including ship, rail, and truck.